-Living alone is sometimes necessary but it also comes with its own set of risks.
+Living alone is sometimes necessary, but it also comes with its own set of risks.
 When criminals know that they only have one foe to deal with, they also know their chances of success are much higher.
 Don’t let on that you live alone if you can help it.
-There are a few things you can do stop advertising that you do.
+There are a few things you can do to stop advertising that you do.

-A great tip for women living alone is to only use initials on mailboxes.
+A great tip for women living alone is to use only initials on mailboxes.
 On a related topic, you shouldn’t throw away your mail in the dumpster.
-There are plenty of people who sift through trash and they can happen upon your mail.
+There are plenty of people who sift through trash, and they can happen upon your mail.
 Put your mail in a box and have it shredded.
 Also, stop posting so much personal stuff on your social media.
 All you are doing is giving the world the details they need to do you harm.
-When you’re away from home, leave a light on or better yet, leave the television on.
+When you’re away from home, leave a light on or, better yet, leave the television on.
 And if push comes to shove, you might consider getting a dog if you live in a pet-friendly community.
-Dogs are often a deal-breaker for would-be criminals and they provide great companionship.
+Dogs are often a deal-breaker for would-be criminals and provide great companionship.

 Make It Happen

 Regardless of whether you decide to try out one or even all of the security tips I have provided, understand that it’s often the security measures that we have but don’t use that get us into trouble.
-Start making a habit of personal security and you can keep yourself safe.
+Start making a habit of personal security, and you can keep yourself safe.
 And above all else, remain vigilant.